synox/void-mail/README.md

 IMAP_PASSWORD | String | The password used to sign into the imap server.
 IMAP_REFRESH_INTERVAL_SECONDS | Integer | How often to check for new messages on the imap server. (default: `undefined`) Usually the application reacts immediately to new arrived mail.
 PORT | Integer | On which port to run the http interface. (`default: 3000`)

 ## TODO

+This mostly works, but some things need to be done:

 Cleanup:
 -   error handling everywhere (how to verify that all promises are catched, and eventEmitter have on-error?)
 -   reduce code base, if possible

 Features:
 - better random names